 I was wrong on all accounts.
 In fact, I was closer to hitting the proverbial wall that broke me.

 (Note: A word of warning.
 This one got very long and very personal.
-It’s nearly 3,000 words.
+It’s nearly 2,500 words.
 So if you plan on reading it, get comfortable.)

-In Behavioural, for example, he came in exactly at the start of class, handed out the test with barely a word to us, and said, “Okay, pencils up, heads down, get to work.”
-Already, this was out of character for him because normally he was fifteen minutes early to set up his PowerPoint presentation and talk with individual students.
+In both classes, he did something special for our first test.
+In Behavioural, he came in exactly at the start of class, handed out the test with barely a word, and said, “Pencils up, heads down, get to work.”
+This was uncharacteristic for him because normally he arrived fifteen minutes early to set up his PowerPoint presentation and talk with individual students.
 My anxiety rose from this odd behaviour, but I tried powering through the test.
 Halfway through the test, Mr. Breton interrupted the class to admonish a student who he believed was cheating.
 He said, “Are you looking at their test?
 Keep your eyes on your own work.”
-Finally, he stopped us writing and said, “It’s clear to me that none of you are prepared for this test.
+Finally, he stopped us and said, “It’s obvious that none of you prepared for this test.
 You were all out drinking last night and are hung over, so what’s the point?”
 Then his entire demeanour changed from stiff to relaxed and said, “Okay, everyone relax.
 This isn’t actually a test.
-I’ll put you in groups and we’ll go through the answers together.
+We’ll get into groups and go through the answers together.
 Were you getting nervous with how I was acting?
 Maybe anxious?
 This is to show you how a teacher’s own behaviour can affect a student, their emotions, and their performance.”

-My god, this was brilliant.
-In Special Needs, he handed out the test and told us to keep it face down until he said so.
+This man was brilliant.
+In the second semester, for Special Needs, he handed out the test and told us to keep it face down until he said so.
 Then he said, “Okay, flip it over and just do Part One.”
 Part One was multiple choice.
-Except…the questions were in different languages: English, French, Spanish, German, etc. I knew what he was trying to do because I expected it this time (Special Needs was in the second semester), but I played along and tried translating the questions as best I could.
-Part Two, we were asked to continue the test sitting on our writing hand (my right hand) and continue using our other hand (my left hand).
-Again, I struggled but did what I could do.
-Part Three, we had to read an essay and then answer related questions.
-But the essay soon read like gobbledegook, with the typing suddenly reading backwards or even diagonally down the page.
-He explained later what each part represents: Part One showcases the language barrier that students whose first language wasn’t English struggle with.
+Except…the questions were in different languages: English, French, Spanish, German, Arabic.
+I kind of expected him to do something tricky like in the other course, but I played along and tried translating the questions.
+Part Two asked us to answer questions while sitting on our writing hand (my right hand) and writing with our other hand (my left hand).
+Again, I struggled but did what I could.
+Part Three asked us to read an essay and answer related questions.
+But the essay soon looked like gobbledygook, with the typing reading backwards, upside down, or diagonally.
+After the text, explained what each part represents: Part One showcases the language barrier for students whose first language wasn’t English.
 Part Two was physical handicaps and how those students struggle without assistance.
 Part Three was for students with dyslexia.

 I broke down.
 My parents convinced me to move back in with them, in Halifax.
 And I’ve been here for the past two years.

 I’m at a point now where I firmly believe I’ll never find that.
 I’ve hit a proverbial wall.
-I feel like a car that drove at full speed at this wall and I’m smashed beyond repair.
+I feel like a car that drove at full speed into this wall and I’m smashed beyond repair.